Elhunter1990/Elhunter1990/README.md

 - 👋 Hi, I’m @Elhunter1990
 - 👀 I’m interested in ...
-Writing, Videogames, Tabletop games, Music,
+Mobile App Development, Web Development, and System Design.
 - 🌱 I’m currently learning ...
-C++, Java, Python
+C++, Java, Python, Go, JavaScript, Dart
 - 💞️ I’m looking to collaborate on ...Any basic project to further my skills.
 - 📫 How to reach me ...
 Email me at Elhunter1990@yahoo.com